 - We encourage Newport Beach patients not to “buy in haste, repent at leisure”.
 The decision to proceed with any surgery should be carefully weighed.
 Nobody wants “buyer’s remorse” so pre-op sizing is extremely helpful in understanding a patient’s aesthetic goals.
 If a patient from another practice desires explantation, we request they discuss their dissatisfaction with the implanting surgeon & wait a minimum 90 days, to fully evaluate their results.

-Dr. Chong will be happy to help you achieve your goals and address your needs.
+Dr. Chong will be happy to help you achieve your goals and address your needs for breast implant explantation.
 Contact our office in Newport Beach to schedule your breast revision consultation at (949) 644-1400.